aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 developers dislike documenting their code and products.
 What's obvious to the people who created the product may not be obvious to the people who have to install and use the product.
+Documents often lack detailed instructions, and the structure may be a bit higgledy-piggledy.

+- I like to organize chaos
-Documents often lack detailed instructions, and the structure may be a bit higgledy-piggledy. **In my role as a Technical Writer, I like to create organization from chaos and clarity from mud.** Furthermore, I like to enable developers to be better documentors, whether it's providing them with page templates or figuring out how to create automated API documentation from a Swagger file.
+- I like to bring clarity to muddy waters
+- I like to enable developers to be better documentors, whether it's providing them with page templates or figuring out how to create automated API documentation from a Swagger file.

 Publicly Available Docs
 =======================
 Acumos
 ------
 It all started with a phone call from JM, my AVP, asking me to take a look at the Acumos project's docs and tell him what was missing.
 This was two weeks prior to the project's launch as an Open Source project in the Linux Foundation.
 An automated documentation project had been created using Sphinx, with submodules linking to most of the component repositories.
 However, developers hadn't been given guidelines on creating documentation: file structure, naming, content, reStructuredText.
-In addition, most of the end-user documentation was non-existant, and nobody had even started pulling all the docs together into a coherent, user-friendly format.
+In addition, most of the end-user documentation was non-existent, and nobody had even started pulling all the docs together into a coherent, user-friendly format.
 So I hatched a plan:

 - Analyze all the docs in the component repos
-- Create detailed Jira tickets for shotcomings
+- Create detailed Jira tickets for shortcomings
 - Work with developers to resolve issues, many of which resulted from content being created with Word and converted to rST using Pandoc
 - Brush up on Sphinx
 - Move all end-user docs to the Docs project so I would have merge control